 - If only one drive is used, install it in the bay with the lowest drive number.
-For drive numbering, see Drive bay numbering. - This server does not support mixed drive types. - When installing NVMe drives, install the same drive type.
-Mixed NVMe drives are not supported. - All drives grouped into the same drive array must meet the following criteria: - They must be either all hard drives or all solid-state drives. - Drives must be the same capacity to provide the greatest storage space efficiency.
+For drive numbering, see Drive bay numbering. - This server does not support mixed drive types in the same drive box. - All drives grouped into the same drive array must meet the following criteria: - All drives must be either all hard drives or all solid-state drives. - All drives must be of the same capacity to provide the greatest storage space efficiency when drives are grouped into the same drive array.

-Installing a hot-plug LFF/SFF drive
+Installing a hot-plug SAS, SATA or NVMe drive